open-telemetry/opentelemetry-java/CONTRIBUTING.md

 Continuous integration builds the project, runs the tests, and runs multiple types of static analysis.

-Before running the build init repository dependencies by running `make init`.
+Before running the build init repository dependencies by running `make init-git-submodules`.

 Run the following commands to build, run tests and most static analysis, and check formatting:

 ### OS X or Linux

-`./gradlew clean assemble check verGJF`
+`make test verify-format`

 ### Windows